Nitrate, the Gentle Giant

 If your tank or pond is cycled, there are beneficial bacteria present.
 These friendly bugs are responsible for creating a safe environment for goldfish in the wild and in our goldfish house.
 The waste your fish create turns to ammonia; a deadly toxin.
 When ammonia is present, beneficial bacteria form; ammonia is their food source.
 They convert the ammonia to nitrite; friendly bug pooh.
 Nitrite invites a different species of beneficial bacteria; they convert the nitrite to nitrate.

 Nitrate the third and final toxin to convert is a toxin which goldfish can tolerate at low levels, unlike ammonia and nitrite.
 Some goldfish are more sensitive than others; perhaps having been poisoned in the past.
-These goldfish need to be kept at maximum levels of 10; some much lower, but most goldfish can tolerate a consistent reading of 40, and some as high as 60 and still show no ill effects.
-Allowing levels to climb above this reading can and will poison them.
+These goldfish need to be kept at maximum levels of 12.5.
+Most goldfish can tolerate a consistent reading of 40, and some as high as 60 and showing no ill effects, although it isn't advised.
+Levels above 20 ppm can and will poison them.
 Most goldfish don't recover after experiencing extreme levels for long periods of time.
-Keep nitrate levels in your tank or pond at a maximum of 12 ppms to keep fish safe.
+Keep nitrate levels in your tank or pond from 10 to 20 ppm to keep fish safe.

 Closely related to nitrite, nitrates can be converted into nitrite in the

 digestive tract due to the presence of enzymes, but only in trace amounts.
-Nitrite (salt) is
+Nitrite is

 present in all of our blood.
 Increased levels dilate the blood vessels; which

 increases the blood pressure to dangerous levels.
 The presence of nitrite and

 nitrate in fish tank or pond water can create dangerous water conditions, but

 now we know nitrite in the blood can be the end result of nitrite or nitrate